Seasonal Transitions Impact More than Kiln Drying Schedules

 In other areas of the country where higher temperatures, low airflow, and high humidity are present during the summer season, fungal growth and staining are of prime concern.
 Unless lumber is stored for a prolonged period of time, insect infestation is less of a worry because insects and any unhatched eggs will not survive the kiln.

 Most mills have a set of summer and winter schedules for drying.
 In summer months, summer schedules are followed.
 During the seasonal transition from summer to fall, kiln personnel will often begin to see charges of lumber coming out of the kiln with average moisture content readings exceeding their target MC.
 This will trigger modification of the kiln-drying schedule to accommodate the transition to the colder winter months.

-Protect Lumber in the Yard Before Kiln Drying
+Protect Lumber in the Yard before Kiln Drying

 Every precaution that can be taken out in the yard will help kiln operators develop an effective schedule that will produce the highest-graded lumber possible.
-In the end, if a mill continually turns out premium quality lumber, then customer satisfaction will remain high, and of course that maximize profit for the mill.
+In the end, if a mill continually turns out premium quality lumber, then customer satisfaction will remain high, and of course, that maximize profit for the mill.

 1. End Coating Lumber

 Hardwood mills will generally apply a wax-like product such as the well-known Anchorseal® or another compound to the ends of logs/lumber.
-It is most often sprayed on the ends of boards after they have been sawn into dimensional stock in the sawmill.
+It is most often sprayed on the ends of boards after they have been sawed into dimensional stock in the sawmill.